-100 Years Since Her Execution, Was Mata Hari A Sexy Spy or A Sexy Scapegoat?
+100 Years Since Her Execution, Was Mata Hari a Sexy Spy or a Sexy Scapegoat?

 FEMME FATALE

-100 Years Since Her Execution, Was Mata Hari A Sexy Spy or A Sexy Scapegoat?
+100 Years Since Her Execution, Was Mata Hari a Sexy Spy or a Sexy Scapegoat?

 At nearly every turn, Margaretha Zelle MacLeod made the wrong choices.
 Yet she managed to create a persona that continues to dance on the crowded stage of popular culture.